secretstartups/handbook/content/handbook/support/workflows/dedicated_logs.md

 ###### Filter by HTTP response status code

-These Opensearch filters can be used to find logs by their [HTTP response status codes](https://http.dev/status).
+These OpenSearch filters can be used to find logs by their [HTTP response status codes](https://http.dev/status).

 To find logs where the HTTP response status code is `422`: